-During your research, you probably came across numerous providers and found that prices of managed WordPress hosting is quite higher than the average shared hosting which you can get for as low as $3.95 per month.
+During your research, you probably came across numerous managed WordPress hosting companies and found that prices of managed WordPress hosting is quite higher than the average shared hosting which you can get for as low as $2.75 per month.

-In this article, we will highlight the advantages and disadvantages of managed WordPress hosting.
-You can use our research, knowledge, and experience to decide whether managed WordPress hosting is right for you.
+In this article, we will highlight the pros and cons of managed WordPress hosting.
+We will also compare the top managed WordPress hosting companies by doing performance tests.
+You can use our research, knowledge, and experience to decide which managed WordPress hosting company is right for you.

-With managed WordPress hosting, you get the hassle-free experience, so you can focus on running your business and doing what you are good at.
-If you are a small business or a high traffic website, then it is the best solution for you.
+The idea behind managed WordPress hosting package is to offer a completely hassle-free experience, so you can focus on running your business and doing what you are good at.

 Advantages of Managed WordPress Hosting